ufrgs-networks-group/networks-at-scale/_posts/2016-12-10-conext2016-presentation.md

 #
 subheadline: "ACM CoNEXT 2016"
 title: "INF/UFRGS sends two students to the CoNEXT 2016 Conference"
-teaser: "Students to present two new papers at the conference."
+teaser: "Students to present new papers at the conference."

 categories:
   - Conferences